vmware-archive/clarity/docs/BUILD.md

 # Local setup

-Clarity uses NodeJS 14+ and Yarn 1.22.4+ for development, so ensure you have them installed and up to date.
+Clarity uses NodeJS 14+ for development, so ensure you have it installed and up to date.
 To find the exact version you could check `.nvmrc` file and if you have NVM installed just run `nvm use` to install the same version.

 It also uses Docker for running visual diff tests, so if you plan to run those tests, you'll have to have Docker installed and running.